-Many Syrians, particularly young people, are in urgent need of safe spaces to discuss their grief and traumatic experiences, to share the anger and fears that can overwhelm them.
+Many Syrians, particularly young people, are in urgent need of safe spaces to discuss their grief and traumatic experiences, and to share the anger and fear that can overwhelm them.

-The widespread level of despair among refugees is often a result of stress: when it is overwhelming or chronic and is unaddressed, stress disrupts every physiological function and contributes significantly to every major psychological and physical disorder, including posttraumatic stress disorder, depression, heart disease, cancer, immune disorders, and pain syndromes, as well as substance abuse.
+The widespread level of despair among refugees is often a result of stress: when it is overwhelming or chronic and is unaddressed, stress disrupts every physiological function and contributes significantly to every major psychological and physical disorder.
+These include post-traumatic stress disorder, depression, heart disease, cancer, immune disorders and pain syndromes, as well as substance abuse.
 Left unaddressed, this level of population-wide anguish can easily lead to a chronically debilitated, angry and despairing population.

 What CMBM is Doing